 Jack Arches are common in Capitol Hill.
 They work well with a tall rectangular window with the inside of the window close to the underside of the ceiling on the interior side of the building.

-A Jack arch is an alternative to a one-piece lintel, and the individual units in the jack arch makes it easier to lift and hoist than a heavy solid lintel.
+A jack arch is an alternative to a one-piece lintel, and the individual units in the jack arch make it easier to lift and hoist than a heavy solid lintel.

 The jack arches shown in the photo below are here in Capitol Hill.
-This is a bonded arch, with about 60 degree skewback.
+This is a bonded arch, with about a 60º skewback.
 The greater angle creates more stability.